slee1070/2800-202310-DTC03/README.md

-# PantryMaster
-## 1. Project Title
-PantryMaster - Empowering Home Cooks for Flavorful and Convenient Meals
+# PantryMaster: Empowering Home Cooks for Flavorful and Convenient Meals

-## 2. Project Description
+## 1. Project Description
 **Our team is developing a recipe recommendation app, PantryMaster, to help busy home cooks by recommending delicious recipes based on the ingredients that they already have in their pantry and refrigerator.**

 Our project, PantryMaster, is a recipe recommendation app aimed at helping busy home cooks.
 Our team believes that everyone deserves convenient access to flavorful meals that can be prepared with ease.
 Our goal is to empower home cooks by leveraging advanced technology to recommend recipes tailored to their specific ingredients, preferences, and dietary needs.
 PantryMaster is designed to save time, reduce waste, and inspire culinary creativity, offering a personalized and engaging cooking journey.
 With a focus on quality, convenience, and sustainability, we strive to make meal planning and preparation an enjoyable and fulfilling experience for all.

-## 3. Technologies and Resources Used
+## 2. Technologies and Resources Used
 1. Embedded Javascript (EJS), Cascading Style Sheets (CSS), JavaScript (JS), Python (PY)
 2. Bootstrap 5.0 (Frontend library)
 3. MongoDB 6.0 (Database)
 4. Google icons (Material design)
+5. Google’s OAuth (2.0):  Gmail with nodemailer
+6. Cyclic (Deploy and host the project)
+7. LlamaIndex (0.6.11): Data framework specifically designed for building LLM (Language Model) applications
+8. Langchain (0.0.154): Developing applications powered by language models
+9. GPT (3.0 Ada): An advanced language model developed by OpenAI
+10. Flask (2.0.1): A lightweight and versatile web framework for Python
+11. PyMongo (4.3.3):
-5. Dependencies
+12. Dependencies
     - axios (1.4.0)
     - bcrypt (5.1.0)
     - connect-mongodb-session (3.1.1)